ddev/ddev/docs/content/users/quickstart.md

     Normal details of a Composer build for Magento 2 are on the [Magento 2 site](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html).
 You must have a public and private key to install from Magento’s repository.
 When prompted for “username” and “password” in `composer create`, it’s asking for your public key as "username" and private key as "password".

-    !!!tip "Store Adobe/Magento Composer credentials in the global DDEV config" If you already have Composer installed on you system you can reuse the `auth.json` by making a symlink.
+    !!!tip "Store Adobe/Magento Composer credentials in the global DDEV config" If you have Composer installed on your workstation and have an `auth.json` you can reuse the `auth.json` by making a symlink.
 See [In-Container Home Directory and Shell Configuration](extend/in-container-configuration.md):

         ```
         mkdir -p ~/.ddev/homeadditions/.composer && ln -s ~/.composer/auth.json ~/.ddev/homeadditions/.composer/auth.json
         ```

-        Alternatively, you can install the Adobe/Magento Composer credentials in your global `~/.ddev/homeadditions/.composer/auth.json` and never have to find them again (see below):
+        Alternately, you can install the Adobe/Magento Composer credentials in your global `~/.ddev/homeadditions/.composer/auth.json` and never have to enter them again (see below):

         ???
 "Script to store Adobe/Magento Composer credentials (click me)"
             ```bash